zmartzone/lua-resty-openidc/README.md

-             --     `openidc_authorize` immediately prior to saving the session --  -- `on_authenticated` hook is invoked *after* receiving authorization response in --     `openidc_authorization_response` immediately prior to saving the session --  -- `on_regenerated` is invoked immediately after the a new access token has been obtained via token refresh and is called with the regenerated session table
+             --     `openidc_authorize` immediately prior to saving the session --  -- `on_authenticated` hook is invoked *after* receiving authorization response in --     `openidc_authorization_response` immediately prior to saving the session --     Starting with lua-resty-openidc 1.7.5 this receives the decoded id_token as second and the response of the token endpoint as third argument
+             --  -- `on_regenerated` is invoked immediately after the
+                     a new access token has been obtained via token refresh and is called with the regenerated session table